 - All outgoing mail must be filtered through an anti-virus scanner capable of completely quarantining infected messages.
 The scanner's virus signatures should be updated at least daily.

-- MTA logs must be kept for no less than 1 year, and must be made accessible to authorized infrastructure and security personnel upon request.
+- MTA logs must be kept for no less than 1 year, and must be made accessible to ISO upon request.

-- The server must not use clear-text passwords for any reason whatsoever, including but not limited to SMTP authentication or remote login.
+- The server must not use clear-text passwords over an unencrypted connection, including but not limited to SMTP authentication not using TLS, or remote login (i.e., telnet).

 - The server must not run any unnecessary network services.

-If you or your department have an email server that meets these requirements and you would like an exemption from the port25 block, please file a HelpSU ticket and describe your situation.
-Information Security Services will process your request within two business days.
+If you or your department have an email server that meets these requirements and you would like an exemption from the port 25 block, please submit a HelpSU request and describe your situation.
+The Information Security Office will process your request within two business days.
 For those who receive an exemption, the entire process takes roughly a week.
 Note, however, that there is a limit to how many servers can be handled this way: qualified applicants may have to be prioritized.